torvalamo/audio.js/README.md

 The eventHandler callback function when adding sounds is called with two arguments, _event_ and _sound name_, where _event_ is one of the following:

-- "error": There was an error in loading the file (eg. doesn't exist).
+- __error__: There was an error in loading or playing the file (eg. doesn't exist or bad encoding).
-- "loading": The file has started loading.
+- __progress__: The file has started loading.
-- "ready": The browser estimates it has downloaded enough of the file that it can play through it.
+- __canplaythrough__: The browser estimates it has downloaded enough of the file that it can play through it without interruption.
 This does not necessarily mean that it is fully loaded, only in some browsers.
-- "play": The sound starts playing or has looped back to the beginning.
+- __play__: The sound starts playing or has looped back to the beginning.
-- "pause": The sound has paused.
+- __pause__: The sound has paused.
-- "ended": The sound has reached the end and is not set for looping.
+- __ended__: The sound has reached the end and is not set for looping.

 See examples/simpleaudio.html for an example of event handling.